Has a new language emerged for business folk, with words that only make sense to them?

 Partners: Nurturing a winning network of partners and building mutual loyalty.

 This could be for any organisation.
-It is a statement full of business speak that has very little meaning.
+It’s a statement full of business speak that has very little true meaning.
 It certainly doesn’t engage the senses, does it?

 Compare it with this famous vision statement from Microsoft:

-It is short and simple, which means it will be memorable and last.
+It is short and simple, which means it will be memorable and last the distance.